 I am based in Eastbourne, East Sussex.
-So you will be able to browse through shoots in my resident county, Surrey.
+So you will be able to browse through shoots in my resident county, Sussex.
 Some in the surrounding area on the South Cost and London.
 I also love to travel and I feel lucky that I have been able to use my skills to photograph weddings all over the England and Europe.

 Five years ago I started Ebourne Images and threw myself full-time into wedding photography.
 I wished to be creative and I wanted the couples, who entrust me to take their pictures, to receive artistic images and memories that will live with them forever.
 I remember how great I felt when I received my wedding pictures and I want to recreate that feeling for others.